nsu-ai/ontonotes-5-parsing/readme.md

 ## Breaking Changes

 **Breaking changes in version 0.0.4**
+- clustering of linguistic entities (syntactical tags, PoS tags) has been improved.

+**Breaking changes in version 0.0.4**
 - tokenization bug for hieroglyphic languages has been fixed.

 **Breaking changes in version 0.0.3**